reactjs/react.dev/src/content/reference/react/Children.md

 </Sandpack>

-Since `rows` is a regular JavaScript array, the `RowList` component can use built-in array methods like [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) on it.
+Since `rows` is a regular JavaScript array, the `RowList` Component can use built-in array methods like [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) on it.

 This pattern is especially useful when you want to be able to pass more information as structured data together with children.
-In the below example, the `TabSwitcher` component receives an array of objects as the `tabs` prop:
+In the below example, the `TabSwitcher` Component receives an array of objects as the `tabs` prop:

 <Sandpack>